 Being able to do what he loves on his own terms, Crawford has found comfort in the arts again.

-“I realized how powerless I was in the industry and how it didn’t have the same priorities that I did,” said Crawford, who is also the co-founder of the International Mansion School of Education and Innovation, located on 509 N. Oak Park Ave.
+“I realized how powerless I was in the industry and how it didn’t have the same priorities that I did,” said Crawford, who is also the co-founder of International Mansion, hosting The Language and Music School, located on 509 N. Oak Park Ave.
 “When I came back after becoming a businessperson, I went in putting producing as my first priority since producers are the only people who hold any sort of power in the direction of their careers in that industry.
 Whether it was conscious or subconscious, I wanted to return to the world of art with a sense of power and do it where arts and charity can meet.”

 Crawford started a GoFundMe page the night before the first reading and, as the project has evolved, there has been a farther reach outside the greater Chicago area.